canonical-ols/snapstore-snap-docs/docs/tutorial/air-gapped-deployment.md

+---
+title: Getting started with an air-gapped store
+table_of_contents: true
+description: Step-by-step tutorial for setting up and testing the Enterprise Store in an offline, air-gapped environment.
+---

 # Getting started with an air-gapped store

 In this tutorial, we will set up and test the Enterprise Store in a functionally